Identifying overlapping terrorist cells from the Noordin Top actor-event network: Introduction

-The approaches mentioned above can be used on network data where all nodes, or actors, are of the same nature.
+The approaches mentioned above are mostly developed on network data where all nodes, or actors, are of the same nature.
 Some network data, however, are provided in the form of attendances of individuals, \emph{actors}, to \emph{events}.
-These data are also called two-mode networks, bipartite graphs, or affiliation networks \citep[Chapter 8]{wasserman1994social}.
+These data are also called two-mode networks, bipartite graphs or affiliation networks \citep[Chapter 8]{wasserman1994social}.
 Examples of these networks include: people visiting movies, nations belonging to alliances and co-sponsorships of legislative bills; see \cite{doreian2004generalized} for references.
-A well-known two-mode network collected by \citet{davis1941deep} concerns a group of 18 women in the Southern US attending socio-political events, which has been subject of a meta-analysis by \citet{Freeman02findingsocial} comparing 21 different methods.
+There are only few models that deal directly with this actor\textendash event organization of affiliation networks.
+In \citet{skvoretz1999logit}, the authors cast the problem of analyzing two-mode networks in the framework of logistic regression, whereas in \citet{wang2009exponential}, affiliation network analysis with exponential random graph models is discussed.
+In most cases, transformation procedures are used to change \emph{actor\textendash event} data to \emph{actor\textendash actor} data.
+A recent example is \cite{signorelli2018penalized}, who provide a penalized approach for network data representing co-sponsorships of legislative bills in the Italian Parliament.